ElijahZAwesome/hekate-ipl-50x/4.x/README.md

-# instant boot hekate for 5.0.x
+# instant boot hekate for 4.0.x

-DO NOT UPDATE TO 5.0.2 FOR THIS

-Original by @nwert

 Instantly boots into CFW using hekate, unless minus/select is held while booting.